 Earning points is really just a matter of using your Amex SPG Luxury card to make purchases.
 You’ll earn a certain amount of points for every dollar you spend based on the following tiers:

-- 6 points for every dollar spent at SPG properties
+- 6 points for every dollar spent at SPG and Marriott properties

 - 3 points for every dollar spent at restaurants

 - 3 points for every dollar spent booking airline tickets through the airline